tosdr/edit.tosdr.org/README.md

 ## API

-All the details on the API can be found on the [wiki](https://github.com/tosdr/edit.tosdr.org/wiki/api)
+All the details on the API can be found [here](https://developers.tosdr.org/dev/restful-api)

 ## Core developers
 * [Chris](https://github.com/piks3l/)